On Baker-Gill-Solovay Oracle Turing Machines and Relativization Barrier: Introduction

 \begin{definition}[\cite{Rud76}, p.
 27, Definition 2.7] \footnote{ In Cantor's terminology, the enumeration of something is the ``sequence" of something.
 We should be clear that only enumerable sets have enumerations.
 And by the term ``{\it enumerable}", Turing refers to \cite{Hob21}, p.
 78. That is, {\it an aggregate (i.e., set) which contains an indefinitely great number of elements is said to be enumerable, or countable, when the aggregate is such that a $(1,1)$ correspondence can be established between the elements and the set of integral numbers $1$, $2$, $3$, $\cdots$}, i.e., $\mathbb{N}_1$.
 We can simply deem that an enumeration of an enumerable set $T$ is just a function $e:\mathbb{N}_1\rightarrow T$ which is surjective; or equivalently, is an injective function $e':T\rightarrow \mathbb{N}_1$, meaning that every element in $T$ corresponds to a different element in $\mathbb{N}_1$.
 See \cite{Tur37}, Section of {\it Enumeration of computable sequences}.} By an enumeration of set $T$, we mean a function $e$ defined on the set $\mathbb{N}_1$ of all positive integers.
 If $e(n)=x_n\in T$, for $n\in\mathbb{N}_1$, it is customary to denote the enumeration $e$ by the symbol $\{x_n\}$, or sometimes by $x_1$, $x_2$, $x_3$, $\cdots$.
 The values of $e$, that is, the elements $x_n\in T$, are called the {\it terms} of the enumeration. \end{definition}

 Our main result about oracle Turing machines is {\bf to convince the experts} who argue that the ``Relativization Barrier" is a real barrier that should overcome when proving $\mathcal{P}\neq\mathcal{NP}$, we show the following important theorem about oracle Turing machines, which is to demonstrate that the ``Relativization Barrier" is not really a barrier.
-To do this, of course, we first suppose without loss of generality that polynomial-time deterministic (nondeterministic) Turing machines with oracles can be effectively represented as strings (i.e., the above property {\bf I}), and further, there are universal nondeterministic Turing machines with oracles that can simulate and flip the answers of other deterministic Turing machines with oracles without much overhead in running time or space (i.e., the above property {\bf II}).
+To do this, of course, we first suppose without loss of generality that polynomial-time deterministic (nondeterministic) Turing machines with oracles can be effectively represented as strings (i.e., the above property {\bf I}), and further, there are universal nondeterministic Turing machines with oracles that can simulate and flip the answers of other deterministic Turing machines with oracles without much overhead in running time or space (i.e., the above property {\bf II} \footnote{ This property should be divided into two sub-properties, see assumptions (II) and (III) of footnote $5$.}).

 \begin{theorem} \footnote{ The proof of this theorem, in fact, is similar to the proof of Cantor's theorem: there are infinite sets that can not be put into one-to-one correspondence with the set of positive integers, i.e., $\mathbb{N}_1$.
 See \cite{Gra94}.
 Furthermore, the argument of this theorem lies in the assumptions that: (I) polynomial-time deterministic (nondeterministic) Turing machines with oracle can be effectively represented as strings; (II) a universal nondeterministic Turing machine with oracle exists that can simulate and flip the answers of other deterministic Turing machines with oracle; and (III) the simulation of a universal nondeterministic Turing machine with oracle to any deterministic Turing machine with oracle can be done within $O(T(n)\log T(n))$ moves, where $T(n)$ is the time complexity of the simulated deterministic Turing machine with oracle. } Let $P^O$ be the set of all polynomial-time deterministic Turing machines with oracle $O$.
 If $\mathcal{P}^O=\mathcal{NP}^O$, then the set $P^O$ is not enumerable.
 That is, the cardinality of $P^O$ is larger than that of $\mathbb{N}_1$ ( card $P^O>$card $\mathbb{N}_1$). \end{theorem}